eannoni/duckql/README.md

 ## How it works

+DuckQL operates as the glue between a `BackingStore` interface and raw SQLite queries.
+Depending on the kind of data you are accessing, you might choose to use a different type of backing store.
+Below, we can demonstrate the concept with a `SliceFilter`, which allows querying a slice of structs as if it were a SQLite database.

 First, point `duckql` at your "schema" structs, and export the resulting DDL to your llm of choice:

 ```go